Skip Breadcrumb Links

 My Child was Born in Canada, Can I Just Stay in Canada?

-Canada is one of the few countries that will give automatic citizenship to your child if it was born here, even if you are not a Canadian citizen.
+Canada is one of the few countries that will give automatic citizenship to your child if they were born here, even if you are not a Canadian citizen.

-But just because your child was born in Canada does not mean that you can automatically stay in the country and become a Canadian citizen.
+But just because your child was born here does not mean that you can automatically stay in the country and become a Canadian citizen.

 In most cases, if you don't already have permanent residency or a Canadian citizenship, even if your child was born here, you will have to return to your country of origin with your child.

 If you wish to become a Canadian citizen, there are legal ways to attain residency if your child was born here.